-- · Ability to make independent analytical inquiries
+- Ability to make independent analytical inquiries

 - · Marketing, finance, operations or other relevant public company experience

 - Education

-- Financial literacy
+- · Financial literacy

 - · Professional background

-- Corporate governance
+- · Corporate governance experience

 - · Current or former public company officer

 - · Experience in the Company's industry

-- Public company board service
+- · Public company board service

-- Academic expertise
+- · Academic expertise in an area of the Company operations

-- In determining whether to recommend a current Director for re-election, the NCGC will also consider:
+In determining whether to recommend a current Director for re-election, the NCGC will also consider:

-- Past attendance at meetings
+- · Past attendance at meetings

-- Service on other boards
+- · Service on other boards

 - · Participation in and contributions to Board activities

 Each Director nominee possesses the appropriate qualifications and experience for membership to the Board of Directors.
-As a result, the Board is comprised of individuals with strong and unique backgrounds, giving the Board competence and experience in a wide variety of areas that will serve the interests of the Company and its shareholders.
+As a result, the Board is comprised of individuals with strong and unique backgrounds, giving the Board competence and experience in a wide variety of areas to serve the interests of the Company and its shareholders.